dagda1/blog/source/_posts/2011-11-13-backbone-js---lessons-learned.markdown

 If we refer back to the screenshot I showed at the start:
 {% img /images/backbone/mi.png %}
-I want to render a subview for every row in the above screenshot that has a cross or a tick image in the tds.
+I want to render a subview for every row in the above screenshot that has a cross or a tick image in the table columns.
 The gotcha outlined here is that I need to dispose of these views whenever the **Back** button on the top right is clicked.
 If I don't dispose of the subviews, new and additional subviews will be added every time the user transitions to this view with a new collection selection.
-Multiple event handlers and all round chaos will occur and I have been there and it can be distressing to the uninitiated.
-There will be a number of views that are not attached to any element floating about in memory that gives them their zombie status.
+Multiple event handlers and general round chaos will occur and I have been there and it can be distressing to the uninitiated.
+There will be a number of views that are not attached to any element floating about in memory which gives them their zombie status.

 Let us take a look again at the render method:
 {% codeblock%}